TestAccount2781/test-project/README.md

 Getting started with GitHub may seem like a daunting task and wrapping your head around terms such as "Repositories", "Pull and Push Requests", and "Branches" can take some time but once the fundamentals are understood it's uses can be uncovered pretty quickly.

-In this brief introduction to GitHub we will run through your GitHub Profile, creating a Repository and uploading some files to it too.
+In this brief introduction to GitHub we will run through your GitHub Profile, creating a repository and uploading some files to it too.

 ## First logging on to GitHub.com -